TypeFox/oct-playground-demo/documentation/demo-scenario.md

 }
 ```

- - You type: `// Wait, what does "applySeasonalToBaseOnly" mean?`
+ - **You:** "What's 'applySeasonalToBaseOnly'?"

- - Jan types: `// It means seasonal multiplier only applies to base discount, not tier bonuses.
-That's what we agreed in Act 1.`
+ - **Jan:** "That's the rule we decided earlier—seasonal multiplier only applies to the base discount, not the tier bonuses."

- - You type: `// Right!
-Just wanted to make sure.
-This looks good.`
+ - **You:** "Oh right!
+Yeah, that's important to document.
+This looks good!"

 Value shown:
 - Complex nested configuration requires careful structuring
-- Stakeholder proposes business requirements, developer implements valid JSON
+- Voice communication allows natural discussion of structure decisions
 - Real-time validation prevents syntax errors
 - Both parties ensure configuration matches code implementation
 - Configuration becomes self-documenting with clear field names
-- Edge cases are discussed and resolved immediately (null for no cap, enabled flags, etc.)
+- Edge cases are discussed and resolved immediately (null for no cap, enabled flags)
 - Business rules are made explicit in configuration

 ## Act 4 – Validation Rules and Edge Cases

- - Jan types in chat: `We should add a validation file to ensure business rules are enforced`
- - You type: `Good idea - I want to make sure we catch invalid combinations`
+ - **Jan:** "We should probably add some validation to catch edge cases.
+Let me create a new file..." *(creates validation-rules.ts)*
- - Jan creates a new file: validation-rules.ts and shares it.
-Your view switches to the new file.
+ - Your view switches to the new file automatically.

 ```typescript
 /**